Back to News

 Critical metrics to monitor include:

-- Space utilisation efficiency – Storage capacity usage
+• Space utilization efficiency – Storage capacity usage

-Compare these metrics before and after implementation to quantify improvements and justify further investment in storage solutions and warehouse optimisation.
+Compare these metrics before and after implementation to quantify improvements and justify further investment in storage solutions and warehouse optimization.

 SKU profiling by velocity represents a fundamental shift in warehouse management philosophy, focusing on actual movement patterns rather than traditional storage methods.
 By implementing a comprehensive velocity-based system, businesses can achieve significant improvements in operational efficiency, cost reduction and customer satisfaction.